connectrpc/connectrpc.com/docs/governance/project-governance.md

 ## Making decisions

 Connect is an open source project, so we make decisions in the open.
-Connect's governance, protocols, APIs, and roadmap are defined in [GitHub][project], so making decisions requires changing source code.
+Connect's governance, protocols, and APIs are defined in [GitHub][project], so making decisions requires changing source code.
 Thus, all decisions follow the same four steps:

 1. Optionally, create an issue or discussion.
 Anyone can do this.
 2. Open a pull request.
 Anyone can do this.